 Where the deceased person’s views on organ donation are unknown, the hospital should obtain the consent of the person’s senior available next of kin before donation can take place.
 The HT Act lists the next of kin in a specified hierarchy.
 Relatives in the highest category must be approached first and if one of them is willing to make a decision, then that person’s decision will prevail.

 In relation to a deceased child, a parent must be approached first.
 When a parent is not available, a brother or sister who is at least 18 years old can provide consent.
-When neither a parent nor an adult sibling is available, the deceased child’s Someone who is legally responsible for taking care of another person or their property. may give consent.
+When neither a parent nor an adult sibling is available, the deceased child’s guardian may give consent.

 In relation to a deceased adult, the person’s spouse or domestic partner must be approached first.
 If the person was not married or did not have a domestic partner, then a child of the deceased who is at least 18 years old may consent.
 If a spouse, or domestic partner, or a child of the deceased person is not available, a parent may consent and, if no parent is available, a brother or sister should be consulted.